 In 2011, 2012, and 2013, shareholder derivative actions were filed in the United States District Court for the Northern District of Illinois and the Circuit Court for the Nineteenth Judicial Circuit, Lake County, Illinois, against Abbott and certain current and former directors and officers alleging breaches of fiduciary responsibilities in connection with Depakote's sales and marketing activities.
-Plaintiffs seek damages, reimbursement of legal fees and costs, and various other forms of relief.
-Abbott has advanced defense costs on behalf of the directors and officers named in these lawsuits.
+Plaintiffs sought damages, reimbursement of legal fees and costs, and various other forms of relief.
+As of 2014, these matters were concluded.
+Abbott has indemnified and advanced defense costs on behalf of the directors and officers named in these lawsuits.